Nando de Colo: Professional career

-Early career
+Cholet Basket (2006–2009)

 De Colo made his professional debut during the 2006–07 season with Cholet Basket of the LNB Pro A. Under supervision of head coach Erman Kunter, he helped the team win the 2008 Semaine des As (French A Leaders Cup) and reach the finals of the 2008 French Cup and of the 2009 EuroChallenge.

 On 1 June 2009, he parted ways with Cholet.
 On 25 June 2009, he was selected with the 53rd overall pick in the 2009 NBA draft by the San Antonio Spurs.

+Valencia (2009–2012)

 On 13 July 2009, he signed a three-year deal with Valencia of Spain.
-He went on to win the 2010 EuroCup title with Valencia.
+He went on to win the 2010 EuroCup title with Valencia and selected All-EuroCup First Team.

-San Antonio Spurs
+San Antonio Spurs (2012–2014)

 On 10 July 2012, De Colo announced he would not be re-signing with Valencia in order to play in the NBA.
 On 13 July 2012, he signed a two-year deal with the San Antonio Spurs.
 During his rookie and sophomore seasons, he had multiple assignments with the Austin Toros of the NBA D-League.
 De Colo reached the 2013 NBA Finals with the Spurs, but the team lost to the Miami Heat in seven games.

-Toronto Raptors
+Toronto Raptors (2014)

 On 20 February 2014, De Colo was traded to the Toronto Raptors in exchange for Austin Daye.